Terryiscool160/Luabin/README.md

 # Development setup
-you'll need to download and install [openresty](https://openresty.org/en/) which should be familar to those who know nginx and lua quite well after that, ensure openresty is at least on your path etc, and run `./run.sh`, this will setup openresty to output logs to your current terminal and you should be able to reach the instance at `127.0.0.1:8080`, code caching is turned off for this configuration meaning any changes to the lua files will not require you to restart the openresty instance
+you'll need to download and install [openresty](https://openresty.org/en/) which should be familar to those who know nginx and lua quite well after that, ensure openresty is at least on your path etc, and run `./run.sh`. this will setup openresty to output logs to your current terminal and you should be able to reach the instance at `127.0.0.1:8080`, code caching is turned off for this configuration meaning any changes to the lua files will not require you to restart the openresty instance to see them change

 ### TODO
 - automatic rate limiter